 Specifically, opportunistic monitoring could be performed below known sources or sources of untreated storm water outfall (ADEC, 2011) before, during, and after installation of mitigating infrastructure such as sedimentation basins, diffuser outfalls, rain gardens, bio-swales, or stream bank revegetation.
 While the study expansions described will help better define the most ecologically significant metals pollution exceedances, even prior to having its results and conclusions, streams may be targeted for mitigation wherever cooperative landowners are willing.

+To use someherer:

+Annual sampling for copper will continue at these and other sites in order to monitor for future exceedances or trending changes over time.

 Annual sampling for zinc will continue at these and other sites in order to monitor for future exceedances or trending changes over time.

 Data availability